Craig Murray: Removal from post

-A later report by European investigators found that Uzbekistan was used as a base in the American programme of extraordinary rendition during the War in Afghanistan (the neighbouring country) and Iraq, which remained secret during Murray's time in the country, because such countries were tolerant of the use of torture.
-Speaking to Kevin Sullivan of The Washington Post in January 2008, Murray gave this as a reason why the response to his revelations was so "ferocious".
+A later report by European investigators found that Uzbekistan was used as a base in the US programme of extraordinary rendition during the War in Afghanistan (the neighbouring country) and Iraq, which remained secret during Murray's time in the country, because such countries were tolerant of the use of torture.
+Speaking to Kevin Sullivan of The Washington Post in January 2008 Murray gave this as a reason why the response to his revelations was so "ferocious".

 Subsequent career

 Alisher Usmanov affair

-In September 2007, shortly after Alisher Usmanov's investment in Arsenal Football Club, Murray blogged about the character of Usmanov, a Russian multi-billionaire whom Forbes magazine had identified as the 142nd wealthiest person in the world.
-Murray had written two "quite highly classified" telegrams about Usmanov's influence and commercial dealings to the Foreign Office in 2002 and 2004 while he was ambassador in Uzbekistan Usmanov's solicitors, Schillings, requested that the hosting company Fasthosts delete the material from Murray's blog.
+In September 2007, shortly after Alisher Usmanov's investment in Arsenal Football Club, Murray blogged about the character of Usmanov, an Uzbek multi-billionaire whom Forbes magazine had identified as the 142nd wealthiest person in the world.
+Murray had written two "quite highly classified" telegrams about Usmanov's influence and commercial dealings to the Foreign Office in 2002 and 2004 while he was ambassador in Uzbekistan.
+Usmanov's solicitors, Schillings, requested that the hosting company Fasthosts delete the material from Murray's blog.
 As a result, the server that hosted Murray's blog was permanently closed by the hosting company Fasthosts on 20 September 2007, an action which resulted in unintended deletion of other sites, including the blog by Boris Johnson.

 An attempt to release the Foreign Office documents, including Murray's telegrams, was made by Jeremy Corbyn, then a backbench Labour MP, in whose constituency Arsenal is based.
-In late October 2007, Jim Murphy, then minister for Europe, refused to release the documents on data protection grounds.
+In late October 2007 Jim Murphy, then minister for Europe, refused to release the documents on data protection grounds.